Alessine/predicting_pirate_attack_success/README.md

 <!-- Assignment Description -->
 ## Assignment Description

-The task is to predict from a data set of 802 past pirate attacks, which contains a variety of features, whether a pirate attack will be successful or not.
-This includes first exploring, cleaning and preprocessing the data, then feeding it into different model to compare their performance and finally fine-tuning and explaining the best-performing model.
+The task is to predict from a data set of 802 pirate attacks whether a pirate attack will be successful or not.
+This includes first exploring, cleaning and preprocessing the data, then feeding it into different models to compare their performance and finally fine-tuning and explaining the best-performing model.

 <!-- Approach -->
 ## Approach